AgneseRe/CI2024_project-work/README.md

 ## Key Features
 - **Island Model Genetic Algorithm**
-  - The population is divided into a certain number of **subpopulations** (a.k.a. *islands*) which evolve separately and can probablisticly ,occasionaly exchange individuals (a.k.a *migration*) in order to avoid local optima and rapid convergence;
+  - The population is divided into a certain number of **subpopulations** (a.k.a. *islands*) which evolve separately and can occasionaly exchange individuals (a.k.a *migration*) in order to avoid local optima and rapid convergence;
+  - The migration happens in a probablistic way.
+At every iteration a random individual can be selected to migrate from an island to another one;
   - At each migration event, according to a migration rate parameter, one or more individuals migrate from the source island to another random island, as a way to ensure equal chance of genetic mixing across islands.
 - **Tree-Based Representation**
   - The evolutionary algorithm iteratively evolves a population of mathematical formulas, represented as full and grow trees;
-  - Internal nodes are randomly chosen from function set (arithmetic, trigonometric, logarithmic and exponential operators), while leaves are randomly chosen from terminal set (constants and variables).
+  - Internal nodes are randomly chosen from function set (arithmetic, trigonometric, logarithmic and exponential operators), while leaves are randomly chosen from terminal set (constants and variables);
-  - Each tree (individual population) is valid for all variables of the set.
-When calculating the MSE no invalid mathimatical operation is present
+  - Each tree contains at least one instance of each variable of the problem dataset;
+  - Each tree must be consistent with the fundamental principles of the mathematical system (*e.g.* no divisions by 0).
 - **Elitism**
   - To preserve high-quality solutions, the best individuals (a.k.a. *elites*) are directly inserted into the next generation, without being subjected to any change.
 - **Parents Selection**
   - Different parents selection strategies are implemented.
 Fitness-proportional, rank based and tournament selection.
+If not specified, the default rank-based strategy is used.
 - **Mutation and Crossover**
   - Various mutation mechanisms are implemented.
 Replaced a subtree with a new one (`mutate_subtree`) or modify a single node (`mutate_single_node`) in the selected parent tree;
   - Combine two different trees for generating new offsprings.
 This allows the algorithm to explore new regions in the search space, encouraging exploration instead of exploitation.
-- **Other Strategies**
+- **Takeover Detection**
-  - Probabilistic collapsing, collapsing produces equivalent formulas to the one in the beggining , just prunes branches and reduces depth.
-  - Take over detection is applied for when an individual takes over most of the population, the population is trimmed and subsituted with new individuals.
+  - It is possible that a particularly suitable individual, with an important competitive advantage, dominates the population.
+Its offspring spread rapidly in the population and genetic diversity decreases.
+To address this issue, the population is trimmed by keeping alive only unique individuals and re-generating the remaining ones;
+  - In the proposed algorithm, takeover occurs when 50% of the population exhibits the same fitness.

 ## How it works
 - **Initialization**